electronicdreamplant/electronicdreamplant.github.io/_projects/2025-09-21-french-flashcards-web-app.md

 [Reverso](https://www.reverso.net/vocabulary) started off much more promisingly, as you could search for words, add the answers to Favourites and organise the Favourites into Lists to represent different subject topics.Its flashcards were nicely laid out with pronunciation options and the word used in context.

-I thought I was home and dry, but actually using it felt less easy, there were constant prompts to take out a paid subscription, and it was scarily easy to delete your favourites!
-Also, I couldn't switch from French > English to English > French easily mid-learning.So, it felt like I should maybe have a try myself.
+I thought I was home and dry, but actually using it felt less easy.
+There were constant prompts to take out a paid subscription, and it was scarily easy to delete your Favourites!
+Also, I couldn't switch from French > English to English > French easily mid-learning.
+So this got me thinking about trying to build something myself.

 ## Getting ChatGPT on the case
 The organisation I work for is really keen for everyone to make use of AI as part of daily working practice, so I'm used to falling back on ChatGPT for potential solutions and time saving approaches in my work.
-I've never mastered coding beyond buying books and leaving them on a shelf unread, and because my work colleagues were finding AI tools a really valuable way to accelerate development, I thought I'd try a quick prompt in my personal OpenAI account to see what it produced;
+I've never mastered coding beyond buying books and leaving them on a shelf unread, and because my work colleagues were finding AI tools a really valuable way to accelerate development, I thought I'd try a quick prompt in my personal ChatGPT account to see what it produced;

 >I'm still not sure I've found the vocab learning solution I completely like, that can adapt to how I want to record and present flashcards.
 I'm now wondering about a Google Sheets recording method and using you to help me create an application to present flashcards (since you're good at this coding thing) via some kind of GitHub pages setup.
 What do you say?